-Under paragraphs 14.2(2)(f), (g) and (h), registered firms must provide clients with information on the operating and transaction charges they might pay in making, holding and selling investments, and a general description of any compensation paid to the firm by any other party.
-Examples of compensation paid by other parties would include such things as commissions paid by issuers and bonuses from affiliated companies relating to the client's investments.
+Under paragraphs 14.2(2)(f), (g) and (h), registered firms must provide clients with information on the operating and transaction charges they might pay in making, holding and selling investments, and a general description of any third-party compensation paid to the firm by any other party.
+Examples of compensation paid by other parties would include such things as commissions paid by issuers and benuses from affiliated companies relating to the client's investments, such as trailing commissions, that may be paid to the firm in relation to the client.
+These requirements have been drafted in broad terms and we expect firms to be careful not to omit or obscure any of the required information.